ben-rogerson/twin.macro/docs/group.md

 - `group-active`
 - `group-visited`

 Using the group className with the `tw` prop is similar to vanilla Tailwind.
-Adding the group as a className on the parent allows the group variants to work as intended on the child elements:
+Adding the group as a className on an ancestor allows the group variants to work as intended on the child elements:

 ```js
 import 'twin.macro'